 Pseudocyanosis is the term used when there is a bluish tinge to the skin and/or mucous membranes but there is no hypoxemia or peripheral vasoconstriction.

-it should be considered there are no heat or lung disease and the skin does not blanch under the skin.
+It should be considered when there is no heart or lung disease and the skin does not blanch under pressure.

 Metals like silver, lead or drugs like phenothiazines, amiodarone, chloroquine hydrochloride are usually responsible for this condition.

 Conditions Where Cyanosis Does Not Occur